 Strategically, London Heathrow is of course an important market for virtually any airline that flies there.
 That’s particularly true when you consider that British Airways is based at Heathrow, which is a major competitor of Air France.
 So it’s normal to want to offer a great lounge experience at the hub of a competitor.

 Among lounges operated by European carriers, there’s no denying that Air France does among the best jobs.
-It’s cool to hear that the lounge will have a spa, and I also imagine there will be some dedicated services for La Premiere (first class) customers, as is standard in Air France operated lounges.
+It’s cool to see that the lounge has a spa, along with dedicated areas for La Premiere customers and Flying Blue Ultimate members, as is standard in Air France operated lounges.

-Currently, Air France sends its premium passengers to the Plaza Premium Lounge Heathrow Terminal 4, so this should be a very nice upgrade to the experience.
+Previously, Air France sent its premium passengers to the Plaza Premium Lounge Heathrow Terminal 4, so this should be a very nice upgrade to the experience.
 Interestingly, there used to be the the two-level SkyTeam Lounge, but that was replaced by a Plaza Premium Lounge on one level, and the new Saudia Lounge on another level.

 Bottom line